Liam Polworth: Early and personal life

 Polworth was born in Inverness.
 His father Iain also played for Inverness.

 Club career

 Inverness Caledonian Thistle

 Polworth made his senior debut for Inverness Caledonian Thistle in the Scottish Premier League on 11 May 2011, becoming the club's youngest ever player, at the age of 16 years, 211 days.
 Polworth was an unused substitute as Inverness won the 2015 Scottish Cup Final.
 Polworth established himself in the first team during the 2015–16 season, scoring five goals from a midfield position.
 He signed a new three-year contract with Inverness in April 2016.

+On 24 March 2018, Polworth started the whole game in the Scottish Challenge Cup final against Dumbarton and helped Inverness Caledonian Thistle win 1–0 to win a trophy.

+For his performance in the 2018–19 season, Polworth, alongside Aaron Doran, were named PFA Scotland Scottish Championship Team of the Year.

 Motherwell

 On 17 April 2019, Polworth signed a pre-contract agreement with Motherwell, his first club after being at Inverness since the age of 8.

 After rejecting a new contract in January 2021 and falling out with manager Graham Alexander, Polworth was made to train with the youth team.

 On 24 May 2021, Motherwell announced that Polworth would be leaving the club at the end of the season when his contract expired.